kshedden/stats206/slides/standard_errors.md

 proportion can be denoted $q$, and the standard error is
 $(q(1-q)/m)^{1/2}$.

-The estimated standard error for the California sample is
+The estimated standard error for the New York sample is
 $(\bar{y}(1-\bar{y})/m)^{1/2}$.

 ---